-Unlike other sand and dust simulators that use technology which measures only a fraction of the airstream particle concentration, Desert Wind™ measures and verifies 100 percent of the air-stream particle concentration.
-Its processes are managed by a hard real time industrial process controller which measures, detects and confirms 100 percent of the particles delivered to the test chamber with a tolerance variable of only plus or minus five percent.
-The result is a repeatable real time readout for all matter tested that is vastly more accurate than any other option in the world.
+Unlike other sand and dust simulators that use technology that measures only a fraction of the airstream particle concentration, Desert Wind™ measures and verifies 100 percent of the air-stream particle concentration.
+Its processes are managed by a hard real-time industrial process controller which measures, detects, and confirms 100 percent of the particles delivered to the test chamber with a tolerance variable of only plus or minus five percent.
+The result is a repeatable real-time readout for all matter tested that is vastly more accurate than any other option in the world.
 This performance contrasts sharply with other available technology that typically detects one percent of test chamber particles in a recirculating pattern and produces data with a gaping plus or minus 90 percent margin of error.

 It is this level of accuracy, combined with strong recommendations from users of the original Desert Wind™ technology, that has convinced the Army to install the newest version at its Redstone, Alabama, Arsenal this winter.
 Although Desert Wind™ is designed to test for both blowing sand and dust within a single unit, the Redstone simulator will test only for blowing dust.
 The chamber measures an unprecedented 8 feet wide by 6 feet deep by 6 six feet high and can accommodate a test item up to 52 inches wide by 52 inches high by 96 inches long.
 It is the only chamber of this magnitude that can measure and verify all particle concentrations delivered to the unit.